Did you know that poppies were Christopher Lloyd's favorite flower?

 Ironically, in 1898, a memorial was erected in Central Park to honor Richard Morris Hunt.

 The memorial is located on the eastern perimeter of the park, and it was created by the same man who created the monument to Abraham Lincoln in the Lincoln Memorial: Daniel Chester French.

 When he was alive, Hunt wanted to elevate the public taste in design and the arts, but he was also flexible enough to meet them where they were.
 It was Richard Maurice Hunter who said,

 "The first thing you've got to remember is that it's your clients' money you're spending.
 Your goal is to achieve the best results by following their wishes.
 If they want you to build a house upside down standing on its chimney, it's up to you to do it."

-An American ornithologist and conservationist, as a child Ripley had been inspired by the area around the Louvre in France.
-He had hoped to make the Smithsonian a bustling area with activities for visitors and tourists.
-The purpose for the establishment of the horticultural services division was to provide landscaping in and around the Smithsonian museums.
+An American ornithologist and conservationist, as a child, Ripley had been inspired by the area around the Louvre in France.
+He had hoped to make the Smithsonian a bustling destination with activities for visitors and tourists.
+The purpose of the establishment of the horticultural services division was to provide landscaping in and around the Smithsonian museums.

 The rain to the wind said,

 They so smote the garden bed

 And lay lodged--though not dead.